-Mario Lopez Responds To ‘Saved By The Bell’ Co-Star Dustin Diamond’s Stage 4 Cancer Diagnosis
+Mario Lopez Responds To 'Saved By The Bell' Co-Star Dustin Diamond's Stage 4 Cancer Diagnosis

 Access Hollywood host Mario Lopez has responded to the news that his former co-star on Saved by the Bell, Dustin Diamond, has been diagnosed with stage 4 cancer.

-In a tweet posted on January 14, Lopez shared that he had connected with Diamond and although the news of his diagnosis was heartbreaking, “we remain positive” that he’ll overcome this.
-He concluded his statement by asking for prayers for him and his family and for a speedy recovery.
+In a tweet posted on January 14, Lopez shared that he had connected with Diamond and although the news of his diagnosis was heartbreaking, "we remain positive" that he'll overcome this.
+He concluded his statement by asking for prayers for him and his family and a speedy recovery.

 Along with his remarks, Lopez shared a pair of images.
 One was on the set of the original Saved by the Bell series where Lopez played A.C.
-Slater and Diamond, Screech.
-A second was a more recent photograph of the men as they sat alongside one another.
+Slater and Diamond played Screech.
+A second was a more recent photograph of the men as they sat next to each another.

 Thus far, Lopez is the only cast member to publicly comment on Diamond's diagnosis.